elliotgunn/SQL/hackerrank.md

 ```

 - second, include students whose output only appears once
-- the NOT IN filters for
+- the NOT IN filters against duplicate output numbers (if the student's output is the same as all other student's outputs)
+- the `HAVING c3.hacker_id <> c.hacker_id` condition filters the same total output but across *different* `hacker_id`s
 ```
 SELECT c.hacker_id, h.name, COUNT(c.challenge_id) AS total
 FROM hackers h